BoTreeConsultingTeam/requests-trap/README.txt

   to show us how they work.
 If you are interested in joining the Firefield team, we ask that you participate in this development exercise by following these guidelines:

-    i.    clone this repo into your own private repo ii.   commit early and often
+    i.    this app must be written in Rails ii.   clone this repo into your own private repo iii.  commit early and often
-    iii.  track the time spent developing the project iv.   as a guideline, this is a small project and should not take much time to complete
+    iv.   track the time spent developing the project
-    v.    to be considered complete, your app should be deployed to Heroku vi.   when done, give read-only access to your repo to the user 'firefield' vii.
-Email the instructions for accessing the app on Heroku to jobs@firefield.com viii.
-In that email, include the time spent on the project any anything else you want to share. ix.
+    v.    as a guideline, this is a small project and should not take much time to complete vi.   to be considered complete, your app should be deployed to Heroku vii.  when done, give read-only access to your repo to the user 'firefield' viii.
+Email the instructions for accessing the app on Heroku to jobs@firefield.com ix.
+In that email, include the time spent on the project any anything else you want to share.
+    x.
 Note that this isn't work for hire.
 You retain ownership of all the code you write.

   Once we receive a submission, will will get back to you as quickly as possible.
 Thanks for participating.